datagrok/opinions/DESIGN.md

 RDF data seems to be assumed to be factual; dealing with conflicting statements represented in RDF seems out-of-scope for the system.
 Authenticity seems to be out-of-scope as well.
 (FIXME I haven't actually read the specs, verify that I'm not completely making things up here.)

 Opinions are assumed to be just that: opinions, which may not be objective statements of truth.
-Thus it is important to bind opinions to the principals who issue them, and give consideration to how to present conflicting opinions.
+Thus it is important to bind opinions to the Avatars who issue them, and give consideration to how to present conflicting opinions.

 - Opinions may(?) be encoded in RDF.
 (And many other data formats, as opinions are merely tuples.
 XML, RSS, HTML as a [MicroFormat][], etc.)